chinapandaman/PyPDFForm/docs/v2/api_reference.md

 * **template** - a file path, file object, or `bytes` stream of the unfilled PDF form template.

 * **global_font** - a string which sets the global font for text filled on the PDF form.
 The font set by this parameter has to be registered first.
-This will only take effect if `simple_mode` is `False`.

 * **global_font_size** - a float value which sets the global font size for texts filled on the PDF form.
-This will only take effect if `simple_mode` is `False`.

 * **global_font_color** - an RGB float tuple which sets the global font color for texts filled on the PDF form.
-This will only take effect if `simple_mode` is `False`.

 * **global_text_x_offset** - a float value which sets the global horizontal offset for texts filled on the PDF form.
-This will only take effect if `simple_mode` is `False`.

 * **global_text_y_offset** - a float value which sets the global vertical offset for texts filled on the PDF form.
-This will only take effect if `simple_mode` is `False`.

 * **global_text_wrap_length** - an integer value which sets the global maximum number of characters before wrapping to a new line for texts filled on the PDF form.
-This will only take effect if `simple_mode` is `False`.

 ### *PyPDFForm2()* **+** *PyPDFForm2()*